Cung Le: Acting career

-Le co-starred in the live-action Tekken film, based upon the popular martial arts fighting game, as Marshall Law, released November 5, 2009 for the American film market.
+Le co-starred in the live-action Tekken film, based upon the popular martial arts fighting game, as Marshall Law, released November 5, 2009, for the American film market.
 Le had supporting roles in the science fiction film Pandorum with Dennis Quaid and Ben Foster, and Fighting, released in 2009 alongside Channing Tatum.
 He also starred in a Hong Kong martial arts film Bodyguards and Assassins, which was released on December 18, 2009; his film was the first time he worked with and had a fight scene with Hong Kong martial arts superstar Donnie Yen.

 He also appeared in a Vietnamese music show Paris By Night 99 – Tôi Là Người Việt Nam where he was interviewed by Nguyen Cao Ky Duyen; this show also marked one of the few times Le has spoken Vietnamese on camera.

 Le had a lead role in the 2012 action film Dragon Eyes, costarring Jean-Claude Van Damme and produced by Joel Silver.
 The movie is based on the Akira Kurosawa classic Yojimbo and is "MMA-themed".
 Also in 2012, Le played Bronze Lion in The Man with the Iron Fists, a film directed by RZA.

 In 2014, he starred in Puncture Wounds, an action film directed by Giorgio Serafini, co-directed and written by James Coyne.

 In 2015, he appeared as an abbot in the AMC TV series Into the Badlands.

 In 2017, he appeared in the action movie Savage Dog alongside martial artists and action stars Scott Adkins and Marko Zaror.

 Film and television credits

 Fighting style

 Cung Le was primarily a stand-up fighter known for his highly unorthodox striking.
-Drawing from his backgrounds in Wushu, Sanshou, Taekwondo, Wrestling, and Jiu-Jitsu.
+Drawing from his backgrounds in Sanshou, Taekwondo, Wrestling, and Brazilian Jiu-Jitsu.
 He had a particularly dangerous kicking game.
 He was perhaps best known for his use of the spinning back kick and spinning backfist, which he used to win multiple fights by knockout.

 Personal life

+Le credits his heroes or inspirational figures in martial arts to be Bruce Lee, Gordon Liu, Jackie Chan, and Jet Li.

 Le has two sons with his ex-wife.
 He is married to a Native American bikini model Sunshine Spring Le.

 He often honors Vietnamese communities with the flag of South Vietnam in his fighting uniforms to remember his Vietnamese heritage.

 He is fluent in both English and Vietnamese.

+Le is a Christian and openly expresses his faith throughout social media.